Y-Foundry-Dao/yfd-docs/docs/_yfoundry/role/overview.md

 ***

 Y-Foundry DAO is the governing community supporting the Y-Foundry ecosystem.
-Potential participants of the platform have the opportunity to obtain specialized roles.
+Participants of the platform have the opportunity to obtain specialized roles.

 Roles play an important part in the successful operation of Y-Foundry.
 Each role has specific requirements to obtain, responsibilities to manage, and benefits to unlock for the participant.

+{: .note}
-Roles are not mutually exclusive.
+> Roles are not mutually exclusive.
 A single individual can have multiple roles as long as the requirements are met for each.

 ***